 Please note the guidance for optometry and optometrists, dental teams and pharmacies are now included within Primary Care guidance.

-Novel coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan, China.
+Novel coronavirus (COVID-19) is a new is a new strain of coronavirus first identified in Wuhan, China.
 Clinical presentation may range from mild-to-moderate illness to pneumonia or severe acute respiratory infection.
-Because of this, patients with COVID-19 could present to primary care either via telephone or in person.

 Information on COVID-19, including stay at home advice for people who are self-isolating and their households, can be found on

-Further, people are advised to take social distancing measures to help reduce the transmission of COVID-19.
-In particular, this is strongly advised for people aged 70 or over, people with underlying medical conditions and pregnant women.
-Further advice on these measures will be available on
+Further, people are advised to take physical distancing measures to help reduce the transmission of COVID-19.
+People at extremely high risk of severe illness from COVID-19 should rigorously follow physical distancing and hygiene measures.
+Further advice on these measures are available on

-Please note that this is an evolving situation and the most up to date guidance should always be checked on our COVID-19 page.
+Please note that this is an evolving situation and the most up to date guidanceshould always be checked on our

 Workforce education information and resources

 The correct order for donning, doffing and disposal of PPE for healthcare workers in a primary care setting

 To support colleagues HPS has produced a

 short videoclip showing the correct order for putting on (donning) and the safe order for removal (doffing) and disposal of personal protective equipment (PPE) for healthcare workers in a primary care setting.